junxuanlee/Monte_Carlo_Algorithms/README.md

 ii) Sequential Importance Resampling (SIR), also known as Particle Filter

-Both algorithms were implemented on 2nd order dynamic autoregressive (AR) problem to observe their performance.
+The performance of both algorithms were compared with Kalman Filter (KF) on 2nd order dynamic autoregressive (AR) problem.